WuchiOnline/ThrowAssist/README.md

 - Can be further abstracted and configured for different desired results.

-- This version has been refactored to extend the Unity XR Interaction Toolkit, but can be easily adapted for other interaction frameworks.
+- Refactored to extend the Unity XR Interaction Toolkit, but can be easily adapted for other interaction frameworks.

 # Example Project